tim1e9/kubernetes-the-hard-way-on-ibm-vpc/docs/08-bootstrapping-kubernetes-controllers.md

-**NOTE:** The commands in this section will effect the entire cluster and only need to be run once from one of the controller nodes.
+**NOTE:** The commands in this section will affect the entire cluster and only need to be run once from one of the controller nodes.

 Create the `system:kube-apiserver-to-kubelet` [ClusterRole](https://kubernetes.io/docs/admin/authorization/rbac/#role-and-clusterrole) with permissions to access the Kubelet API and perform most common tasks associated with managing pods: